As a man, getting and maintaining an erection is an essential element of maintaining a healthy, fulfilling sex life.

 In short, eat healthy and limit your alcohol consumption.
 If you’re overweight or obese, it’s also important to consider losing weight, as obesity is one of the most significant risk factors in men for erectile dysfunction.

-As we’ve mentioned, getting an erection and maintaining it during sex is all about optimal heart health.
+As we’ve mentioned, getting and maintaining an erection during sex is all about optimal heart health.
 Very few habits are as bad for your cardiovascular system as smoking, meaning it might be a good time to consider quitting if you’re starting to experience sexual performance issues.

 Smoking harms your erections in several ways.
 First, the nicotine in cigarettes can cause your blood vessels to narrow, reducing the amount of blood that can flow into the soft, erectile tissue of your penis when you’re sexually aroused.